wikipathways/kaavio/README.md

 kaavio
 ====================

 The diagram viewer/editor functionality for [pvjs](https://github.com/wikipathways/pvjs).
+"Kaavio" is the Finnish word for diagram.

 License
 =======